denisgriaznov/DonkeyCarAutopilot/README.md

 Possible ways to improve:

-- adjust the speed, as the cars go very slowly
+- control the speed, as the cars go very slowly
 - try the cnn policy as the solution may depend on the sequence of frames

 ## Tests

+Here I provide test results for single movement using PPO2

+Distribution of time for one step im ms:

+Distribution of reward summ for 50 episodes:

+Distribution of episode length for 50 episodes:

 ## Resume